Surabaya Dock of 14,000 tons: A large floating dry dock for the Dutch East Indies

-In 1903, the Droogdok Maatschappij Tandjong Priok in Batavia was very busy.
+In 1903, the Droogdok Maatschappij Tandjong Priok in Batavia was extremely busy.
 Its commercial Tanjung Priok Dock of 4,000 tons had so much work, that some of the maintenance had to be postponed.
 In 1905 the company got permission to erect a patent slip that could serve vessels of up to 2,000 tons displacement, which was big enough for most vessels which regularly docked at Batavia.

 The port of Port of Tanjung Perak in Surabaya

 Surabaya was the commercial center of Java, with good connections to the interior.
 In the nineteenth century, this had led to the establishment of the main Dutch navy base of the Dutch East Indies at Surabaya.
 Meanwhile, the harbor of Surabaya was nothing more than a place to safely anchor offshore.
 This meant that goods had to be transloaded to ships via boats, considerably raising the cost of calling at Surabaya.
 In about 1909, the Dutch government therefore started the construction of a modern port known as the Port of Tanjung Perak (Dutch: Tandjong Perak).
 On 22 September 1910. the Droogdok Maatschappij Soerabaja (DMS) was established to manage a dry dock facility at Surabaya.
 It ordered Surabaya Dock of 3,500 tons, which would arrive in 1912.